 So many situations come late summer and fall where if walleye are present, they are going to show up on electronics.
 When walleye start stacking up on rock reefs, deep points, and classic structure that is between fifteen and forty feet of water, you are going to see fish on the screen.
 Bare spots that are void of life are usually a waste of time.
 No arches, no clutter, no bumps on the bottom often means no activity.

-A proven strategy for fishing classic walleye structure is to drive up and down over structure until you see fish on the screen.
+A proven strategy for fishing classic walleye structure is to drive up and down over structure until you see fish on your electronics.
 Keep driving and looking until you mark fish.
-What often gets lost however is just exactly what to look for.
+What often gets lost, however, is just exactly what to look for.
 Eliminating dead water is relatively easy.
-Determining which marks are indeed walleye and exactly which locations to fish takes a little more intuition.
+Determining which marks on your electronics are indeed walleye and exactly which locations to fish takes a little more intuition.

 As a result, fishing this time of year is often very methodical and calculated.
-You have to trust your electronics and put yourself into position to be successful.
+You have to trust your electronics and put yourself into a prime position for catching walleye.
 Find the right fish and wait them out.
 Usually, when the marks start to lift off the bottom and separate, those are your active fish and that is your window to strike.
-This entire strategy however will unravel if you spend the entire day focusing on the wrong targets and the easiest way to get on the right track is get intuition into what to look for and learn to distinguish situations or marks on the screen that are a waste of time.
+This entire strategy, however, will unravel if you spend the entire day focusing on the wrong targets.
+The easiest way to get on the right track for successful walleye fishing is to get intuition into what to look for and learn to distinguish situations or marks on your electronics that are a waste of time.
 Ignore the flat that has five solid feet of the water column filled with marks indicating fish because chances are, the marks on the screen are not walleyes.